fish-shell/fish-shell/doc_src/index.rst

 Searchable command history
 --------------------------

-After a command has been entered, it is inserted at the end of a history list.
+After a command has been executed, it is remembered in the history list.
 Any duplicate history items are automatically removed.
-By pressing the up and down keys, the user can search forwards and backwards in the history.
+By pressing the up and down keys, you can search forwards and backwards in the history.
 If the current command line is not empty when starting a history search, only the commands containing the string entered into the command line are shown.

 By pressing :kbd:`Alt`\ +\ :kbd:`↑` and :kbd:`Alt`\ +\ :kbd:`↓`, a history search is also performed, but instead of searching for a complete commandline, each commandline is broken into separate elements just like it would be before execution, and the history is searched for an element matching that under the cursor.